Anne Traum

-Anne Rachel Traum (born 1969) is an American lawyer, academic, and active United States district judge of the United States District Court for the District of Nevada, who presides in both Reno and Las Vegas.
+Anne Rachel Traum (born 1969) is an American lawyer and academic who is a United States district judge of the United States District Court for the District of Nevada.
 She was a professor of law at the William S. Boyd School of Law in 2002 and again from 2008 to 2022.

 Early life and education

-Born and raised in California, Traum received a Bachelor of Arts, cum laude, in 1991 from Brown University.
-She received a Juris Doctor in 1996 from the University of California, College of the Law San Francisco (formerly Hastings College of the Law).
+Traum was born in Redwood City, California.
+She received a Bachelor of Arts, cum laude, in 1991 from Brown University.
+She received a Juris Doctor in 1996 from the University of California, Hastings College of the Law.

 Career

 Traum began her legal career as a law clerk to Judge Stanwood Duval of the United States District Court for the Eastern District of Louisiana.
-She joined the Dpartment of Justice, Environment and Natural Resources Division in 1998 through the Attorney General Honors Program.
-On detail from Main Justice from 2000 to 2002, she served as an Assistant United States Attorney in the United States Attorney's Office for the District of Nevada.
+She served as an Assistant United States Attorney in the United States Attorney's Office for the District of Nevada from 2000 to 2002, while on detail from the Environmental and Natural Resources Division of the United States Department of Justice, where she worked from 1998 to 2000.
 From 2002 to 2008, she served as an assistant federal public defender in the Federal Public Defender's Office in Las Vegas, Nevada.

-Traum joined the UNLV William S. Boyd School of Law in 2008, where she taught Federal Courts and Criminal, founded and directed the Appellate Clinic, and co-founded and co-directed the Misdemeanor Clinic.
-She served as the associate dean for experiential legal education from 2013 to 2015 and was again appointed to that role in 2021.
-Her scholarship focusing on criminal law and federal courts has appeared in Cornell Law Review, Florida Law Review, Maryland Law Review, Cardozo Law Review, and Hastings Law Journal.
-Traum is now emerita professor of law at UNLV.
+From 2008 to 2022, Traum was a professor of law at the William S. Boyd School of Law of the University of Nevada, Las Vegas, and she worked as the director of the Appellate Clinic from 2009 to 2022.
+She also served as the associate dean for experiential legal education from 2013 to 2015.
+She served as special counsel in the Office for Access to Justice at the United States Department of Justice from 2015 to 2016.

-Traum was the supervising attorney for Sazar Dent in Dent v.
-Holder, 627 F.3d 365, the Ninth Circuit case establishing noncitizens' right to view immigration records from their "A-files" by the Department of Homeland Security while in deportation proceedings.

-Traum also served as special counsel in the Office for Access to Justice at the United States Department of Justice from 2015 to 2016.

-Service

-Prior to her appointment, Traum led efforts to increase access to justice.
-She helped found the Nevada Appellate Pro Bono Program, which coordinates the appointment of pro bono counsel to indigent parties in cases pending before the Nevada Supreme Court and the Nevada Court of Appeals.
-She also represented the law school on the Nevada Supreme Court’s Access to Justice Commission.

-As a member of the Nevada Right to Counsel Commission, she helped draft a statute establishing the Department of Indigent Defense Services (DIDS), an agency that increased access to competent indigent legal defense in Nevada's fifteen rural counties.
-She served as member, vice-chair, and chair of the Board of DIDS from its founding to her confirmation as a federal judge in 2022.